 Frankenstein 2000 was one of the films from Italian director Joe d’Amato.
 Throughout his three decade career, d’Amato hid behind over a dozen pseudonyms (here, for instance directing as David Hills, while writing the script and working as cinematographer under two other different names).
 He worked in many genres – from giallo thrillers to cheap sword and sorcery films (the Ator series), zombie films and mid-80s post-holocaust action films.
 It is however for his extensive output of erotic/pornographic films that d’Amato is most well known (although Frankenstein 2000 is not one of these).
 D’Amato is regarded as the most prolific Italian film director of all time, having directed nearly 200 films between the 1970s and his death in 1999.
 (See below for Joe d’Amato’s other genre films).

-The impression the title Frankenstein 2000 gives you is of an updated Frankenstein film.
-The science that drives the Frankenstein story is firmly rooted in the 19th Century and appropriately this is where most of the film versions have been kept.
+The impression the title Frankenstein 2000 gives is of an updated Frankenstein film.
+The science that drives the original Mary Shelley story is firmly rooted in the 19th Century and appropriately this is where most of the film versions have been kept.
 There have been a number that have tackled the idea of updating the story including Dr Franken (tv movie, 1981), Frankenstein’s Baby (tv movie, 1990), Mr. Stitch (1995), the Dean Koontz Frankenstein (tv movie, 2004), Frankenstein Reborn (2005), Frankenstein’s Bloody Nightmare (2006), Frankenstein (tv mini-series, 2007), The Frankenstein Syndrome/The Prometheus Project (2010), Closer to God (2014) and Frankenstein (2015).
 That said, the 2000 after the title here seems of no particular significance – there is nothing to indicate the film is set in the future from when it was made, for instance – and mostly seems thrown in to capitalise on what would have been the nearing date of the millennium back when the film was made.

 However, the Frankenstein aspect of the title is confusing – for one, this is a Frankenstein film without any Dr Frankenstein.
 Instead, we get what appears for most of the running time as a mundane story about a gang of petty motorcycle hoods who harass and rape a woman (Cinzia Monreale).
 If you are wondering what part of the Frankenstein story this relates to, then so am I. After 45 minutes of the film, the crooked security guards break into the prison where the innocent simple-minded handyman (Donald O’Brien) is being held – for some reason the town’s jail also happens to be located in the hospital – and conspire to hang him in his cell.
 The raped woman is lying in a coma a few floors above – Donald O’Brien was brought in to see her by doctors in the belief that this would somehow cause her to awaken (the thought apparently never occurred to them that confronting her accused attacker might cause trauma).
 She also has psychic powers and uses these to resurrect O’Brien from the morgue table and send him out to kill those who raped her and the others who covered up their crimes.